Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-commons/features/2014-09-18-osgi-bundle-disabler.md

 ## Purpose

-The OSGi Bundle Disabler allows ensures that OSGi bundles can be stopped by configuration.
+The OSGi Bundle Disabler allowes OSGi bundles to be stopped by configuration.

-AEM contains some bundles (e.g. CRXDE) that are very useful during the development, but should be stopped on production instances.
-Also it may be desirable to disable certain features that are not in use.
+AEM contains some bundles (e.g. CRXDE) that are useful during the development, but should be stopped on production instances.
+You may also want to disable certain features that are not in use.

-Whilst it is possible to manually stop these bundles through the Felix console, it may be desirable to do this through configuration, so that:
+Whilst it is possible to manually stop these bundles through the Apache Felix console, you may wish to do this through configuration, so that:

 * the number of manual steps for manual deployment are minimised